Numansdorp: History

 Numansdorp was founded in 1642.
 The village was built in the Numanspolder.
 It took a while till the embankment of this polder was started.
 The reason for the delay was a disagreement between the Lords of Cromstrijen and the owners of Zuid-Beijerland.
 When the founding of the village had finally taken place, it still didn't have an official name, even though the locals called it Buitensluis.

 In a meeting it was decided to call the village "Village of Cromstrijen" (Dorp van Cromstrijen).
 But Dijkgraaf Vos, the chairman of the meeting, believed the village should me named after the first Ambachtsheer, Gerard Numan.

 The first buildings of the village were built around the drainage sluice at the Numanspolderdijk (now called Molendijk) and from there the town spread along the Binnenhaven.
-The main street, Voorstraat, was expanded with several crossing streets.
-In 1647, at the end of one of those crossing streets called the Kerkstraat, a church was built.
+The main street, the Voorstraat, was expanded with several crossing streets.
+In 1647, at the end of one of those crossing streets called the Kerkstraat, the "Reformed Church" (Hervormde Kerk) was built.